jarmyo/reposUpdater/README.md

 It conssist in two tools, ReposUploader and ReposUpdate:

 ## ReposUploader
-Tool to zip each file in bin/release folder of project, then upload to ftp server, creates a json configuration file that contains info of the package and upload on the ftp server used.
+Tool to zip each file in bin/release folder of project, creates a json file that contains info of the package (filename, hash, version) and then upload these files to ftp server.

 ### Usage
-Change contents of ExampleConfig.json and rename to config.json. this file must have been in the same path as the executable, in this fule put ftp server address, app folder, user, password, publisher info, etc.
+Change contents of ExampleConfig.json and rename to config.json. this file must have been in the same path as the executable, in this file put ftp server address, app folder, user, password, publisher info, etc.

+The first run needs create a file named 'globalhash.json' that contains CRC hash of files already in the server.
+This is because the tool dont upload all the files each time, just the files with changes.
 To make the first global hash file, run the app with commands /force and /noupload these commands creates the globalhash.json file needed to execute later instances of the program.

 ## ReposUpdate
 This tool check for changes in a json file on the ftp server, download request files fron a certain site, copy to local folder, make registry entries (to make it visible on control panel Programs) and launch new files.

-The second tool, (ReposUploader), look in certain bin/relase folder, check in CRC is diferent and upload only the new files to the ftp server. write a settings file or add params

 ### Usage
-Only replace all params on 'common' class
+Only replace all params on 'common' class: compile and distribute.
+You can change the icon, the description, etc.

 ## Contributing